tw7613781/smart_contract_security/README.md

 contract stores it's state variables in order to the EMV storage, which is a list of 32 bytes long consecutive slots (space).
 The details please check the `PrivateData.sol`

+- delegatecall

+there are two principles when create delegatecall function

+1. run your code inside my context (storage, msg.sender, msg.value, msg.data, etc...)

+2. storage layout must be the same for A and B.

+if violate the two principles, it's easy to create bugs.

 ## How to run the test

 prerequisite: Poetry